FinnWeng/rl_playground/README.md

 * Reinforcemnet Learning is complex one which combines HMM.
 * Self-supervised learning is using multi-task trick to enhance model ability.

-So by this insight, my implementations contain several modules:
+So by this insight, my implementation contains several modules:

 1. Main: the "Break_out_TD_A2C".
 The most important implementation.
-It defines how the model been trained, the training method is exactly the "algorithm of reinforcement.
+It defines how the model been trained, the training method is exactly the "algorithm of Reinforcement Learning".

 2. Model: the "RL_model".
-Some neural network implementation.
-Could be as easy as several CNN layers.
-Or could contain complex implementation of curious-driven unit.
+Neural network model implementation.
+It could be as easy as several CNN layers.
+Or contains complex implementation of curious-driven unit.

 3. Module: like "octave_module".
-Some handy implementation.
+Some handy implementations are here.

 ## Implementation Detail